-Our vision…to be an excellent Christian primary school at the heart of the community where we inspire, excite and enable children to achieve.
+Our vision…to be an excellent Christian primary school at the heart of the community where we inspire, excite and enable all to achieve.

 The teaching of history at Wateringbury encourages children to develop their skills as time detectives: to be curious, to ask questions and to use a wide variety of sources for their investigations of the past.